MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 If you sorted your table, applied an aggregation, and then you tried to apply a distinct to the original sort operation, you might be surprised to find out that you had lost both the first and the second sort.
 In other words, if you had two rows with sales for a single store, and you had them sorted in descending order so that the first row had a greater dollar value than the second, you might find that the second row was preserved when you ran a distinct on the Store ID.

-There are ways to make this work via a smart combination of aggregations, but these aren't exposed by the user experience.
+There are ways to achieve this outcome via a smart combination of aggregations, but these aren't exposed by the user experience.
 Unfortunately, there are a sufficiently large number of possible transformations here that we can't give an example for all outcomes, but here is how you might address the problem above.

 ```
 let